Just For Fun: How to Invade an Alien Planet

 - Free advice: water is bulky.
 Even a fleet of a thousand mile-wide spaceships can't hold enough to make a significant impact on a planetary biosphere.
 If you need it for reaction mass and not to drink, see #1.
-In fact, if you don't need it for reaction mass and do need it to drink, also see #1 (sure, it's dirty, but you can clean it up with simple distillation—and probably get some nice salts, hydrocarbons, etc., in the bargain).
+In fact, if you don't need it for reaction mass and do need it to drink, also see #1 (sure, it's dirty, but you can clean it up with simple and comparatively cheap distillation—and probably get some nice salts, hydrocarbons, etc., in the bargain).

 - If you're sufficiently advanced to cross interstellar space in the first place, consider investing some research into basic technologies like food replication.
 Harvesting native intelligent beings as cattle is dreadfully inefficient, and they tend to object.
 And if you are looking for a bite to eat, you might want to try abducting large, meaty animals instead of wasting your time with the boniest, least nutritious species on the planet—to say nothing of the only species on the planet capable of understanding what you're doing and taking exception to it.
 With guns.